 Examples of subject area lists are available on the School of Labour Studies website.

-Students are responsible for contacting each Faculty member to discuss the development of each sub-section of readings, for assembling the complete comprehensive list for submission to the supervisory committee and the graduate chair, and for ensuring that the list is approved by May 31st of their first year to ensure that they have a minimum of four months of time to read prior to their exams.
+School of Labour Studies PhD Handbook 2020-2021 Students are responsible for contacting each Faculty member to discuss the development of each sub-section of readings, for assembling the complete comprehensive list for submission to the supervisory committee and the graduate chair, and for ensuring that the list is approved by May 31st of their first year to ensure that they have a minimum of four months of time to read prior to their exams.